-One thing lacking in this unit is an optical out, which could be an issue with certain home sound systems.
-You may also lose some speakers when using it in the 7.2 mode.
+One thing lacking in this unit is an optical out, which could be an issue with certain sound systems.
+You may also lose some speakers when using it in the 7.2 modes.

 On the other hand, it gives you the ability to calibrate sounds and gets along very well with 4-ohm speakers.
-No doubt, an excellent receiver for outdoor speakers to get your hands on.
+No doubt, an excellent receiver to get your hands on.

 You’ll get wireless and Bluetooth connectivity, Airplay, and even Audyssey.
 It’s Atmos-enabled, and thanks to its 2.2 HDCP feature, it’s perfect for anyone with a 5.1 room setup.

 This unit doesn’t miss much when it comes to features, but it does miss analog to HDMI video conversion.
 You won’t get any pre-outs for an external amplifier either.